Baby Feeding Chart: What to Feed and When, From Newborn to 12 Months

 How Much Should a 7- to 9-Month-Old Eat?

 Purees of meats, veggies, and fruits are recommended at this stage.
-Introduce your baby to these new flavors as single-ingredient purees then gradually add combinations to their meals.
+Introduce your little one to these new flavors as single-ingredient purees, then gradually add combinations to their meals.
 You can try around 2 to 4 tablespoons of solid foods at each meal, which can vary depending on your baby’s appetite.

 How Much Should a 10- to 12-Month-Old Eat?